AdobeDocs/campaign-web.fr-FR/help/v8/get-started/get-started.md

     The Email Designer enables you to create captivating, individually tailored emails through an intuitive drag-and-drop interface.

-    Learn how to preview email message content and personalization, send test deliveries (proofs) to specific recipients or subscribers for testing and validation, and check the email rendering in popular desktop, mobile and web-based clients.
+    Learn how to preview email message content and personalization, send test deliveries (proofs) to specific recipients or subscribers for testing and validation, and check the email rendering in popular desktop, mobile, and web-based clients.

 * **Send SMS** - SMS deliveries provide a practical and efficient way to send text messages to your customers' mobile devices.
 With this feature, you can create, personalize, and preview text-based messages for effective communication.